4Z1KD/HamVad/README.md

 # HamVad 🌺
 Voice Activity Detector for ham radio 📻</br>
-This little tool will sample the audio coming from your radio and turn on an LED on the arduino if the is any activity in the frequency
+This little tool will sample the audio coming from your radio and turn on an LED on the arduino if the is any activity on the frequency

 # prerequisite 🖐️
 1. python (https://www.python.org/downloads/)
 2. arduino (https://www.arduino.cc/en/software)

+# hardware 🧰
+Arduino uno with LED connected to pin 10 💡</br>

 # Installation 🛠
 1. create virtual environment (python -m venv hamvad) ☁️